Homepage

 Jet2 and Virgin Atlantic’s basic fares are also generous – both allow one carry-on bag weighing up to 10kg, plus a small personal item that must be able to fit under the seat in front of you.

 To get the best value for your money, it’s worth totting up the cost of adding hand luggage to a ticket with a low-cost carrier such as Ryanair.
-It still may work out cheaper!
+It still may work out cheaper.

-What about paid-for hand luggage?
+What about paid-for cabin bags?

 Many airlines offer the option to pay for an extra cabin bag if the free allowance isn’t enough.
 Often, they are bundled together with added perks like priority boarding or extra legroom seats.
-Prices can start from as little as £6 per way (such as with Ryanair and easyJet) but can be up to as much as £50.

 A top tip: you can save money on your paid-for hand luggage by skipping the priority boarding bundles offered early in the booking process and adding just the bag in the later stages.